unixorn/sysadmin-reading-list/README.md

 * [Effective DevOps](http://shop.oreilly.com/product/0636920039846.do) - A practical guide for creating affinity among teams and promoting efficient tool usage in your company.
 * [Site Reliability Engineering](http://shop.oreilly.com/product/0636920041528.do) - How Google Runs Production Systems.
+* [The Goal](https://smile.amazon.com/Goal-Process-Ongoing-Improvement/dp/0884271951/ref=zg_bs_10020725011_1) - A foundational novel on the Theory of Constraints and many other operational concerns.
 * [The Phoenix Project](http://smile.amazon.com/Phoenix-Project-DevOps-Helping-Business-ebook/dp/B00AZRBLHO) - know why your projects are important to the business
+* [The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations](https://smile.amazon.com/DevOps-Handbook-World-Class-Reliability-Organizations/dp/1942788002) - The results of a multi-user case study on DevOps and the practical-oriented sequel to The Phoenix Project
 * [Time Management for System Administrators](http://smile.amazon.com/Management-System-Administrators-Thomas-Limoncelli/dp/0596007833), by Tom Limoncelli.
 You're going to be pulled in a dozen different directions, if you can't manage your time you're going to suffer.
 * [UNIX-Linux-System-Administration-Handbook](http://smile.amazon.com/UNIX-Linux-System-Administration-Handbook/dp/0131480057) by Nemeth is a great book, this book is targeted to larger system deployments and real world large systems.